 The dog that attacked was believed to a husky and/or malamute mix.
 The dog was regularly permitted to leave its home and roam freely without supervision in the neighborhood, even though the owners knew the dog had a history of behaving aggressively towards humans.

 Although one of the dog's owners was nearby and saw the dog's aggressive behavior towards the victim, the owner made no effort to control or leash their dog.
 When the dog lunged at the man, he instinctively tried to keep his arms and hands in front of his face for protection.
 He moved away from the dog and fell backwards onto the ground.
-The force of the fall broke both of his wrists so severely that he needed surgery to fix the fractures.
+The force of the fall resulted in two broken wrists, and the fractures were so severe that he required surgery.
 Only after the victim was injured did the owner of the dog return to apologize and capture the aggressive dog.

 Ultimately, the man suffered extensive damage to both of his wrists.
 In his left wrist he fractured the distal radius, with extension into the radiocarpal joint, oriented parallel to the long axis of the radius.
 In his right wrist he suffered a transverse fracture of the distal radius, with extension into the radiocarpal joint, displaced ventrally.
 Additionally, he sustained a fracture of the right ulnar styloid.